 Whether you’re thru hiking, scrambling, or hiking in the snow, trekking poles can greatly increase stability and comfort.
 At the same time, there are some drawbacks.
 Trekking poles can be heavy and inefficient.
 This guide answers the question, are trekking poles worth it?
-To answer this question, we’ll outline the pros and cons of trekking poles.
-We’ll cover stability, safety, traction, knee strain, cost, efficiency, and more.
-I’ll also outline some of the different types of trekking pole options available and what to look for when buying trekking poles.
-Hopefully, this guide helps you decide whether or not trekking poles are worth it for your next hike.
+To answer this question, I will list the pros and cons of trekking poles.
+I’ll cover stability, safety, traction, knee strain, cost, efficiency, and more.
+I’ll also outline some of the different trekking pole materials, types of trekking pole options available, and what to look for when buying trekking poles.